 Authors' reply: Thank you.
 We replace the original file-related ocalls with Tlibaurora’s libc.
 Pread and pwrite are not used by SQLite.

-We need more benchmark, comprehensive.

 Why is the use-case based on USB storage and not a more traditional disk storage?

 Regarding the experiment at the end of the section, where does the 18% overhead come from?
 Cryptographic operations or USB access?